 How to Earn $200 for Your Personal Essay on Food Insecurity

 In light of the current cuts to SNAP funding that started November 1, 2025 in the United States, Open Secrets Magazine is issuing this call for submissions for personal essays by and about people currently experiencing food insecurity.
-We will pay $200/essay and publish up to 5 essays.
-We will accept submissions until we commission all food insecurity essays.
+We will pay $200/essay and publish up to 10 essays.
+We will accept submissions through December 31, 2025.
 Any updates to this call for submissions will be made in this post.
 If you’re seeing our guidelines below, the call is still open.

 We pay upon finalization of the text between author and editor.
 Once all essays have been commissioned, this call will be closed and updated, so earlier submissions are encouraged.